ucn-triumf/labjack_mag_readout/README.md

     channel_ids     list of strings, formated as CH1x, human-readable corresponding to channel_names channel_names   list of strings, selections from CHANNEL_NAMES to read from CONNECTION_TYPE string, type of connection
     data            list of pd.DataFrames containing all data.
-Each list element is a separate stream DEVICE_TYPE     string, type of device to open
+Each list element is a separate stream.
+Data is in volts.
+    DEVICE_TYPE     string, type of device to open
     IP              string, IP address of device
     lj_handle       handle address for labjack object